dbos-inc/dbos-docs/docs/python/programming-guide.md

 pagination_prev: quickstart
 ---

-This tutorial shows you how to build a simple Python app with DBOS.
+This tutorial shows you how to use DBOS in your Python app.
-It highlights how DBOS **durable execution** makes your apps resilient to any temporary failure.
+It highlights how **DBOS durable execution makes your apps resilient to any failure.**
-We'll build an app that records greetings to two different systems: Postgres and an online guestbook.
+First, without using DBOS, we'll build an app that records greetings to two different systems: Postgres and an online guestbook.
+Then, we'll add DBOS durable execution to the app in **just four lines of code**.
-Thanks to DBOS durable execution, the app always writes to both systems consistently, even if it is interrupted or restarted at any point.
+Thanks to durable execution, the app will always write to both systems consistently, even if it is interrupted or restarted at any point.

 This guide assumes you have a Postgres database running locally.
 If not, see the [quickstart](../quickstart.md) for instructions on how to set it up.